ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

         SegmentsBlocked      : {Research}
         SegmentAllowedFilter :
     ```
     In this case, we can see that the policy affects people who are in the Sales and Research segments, and that people in Sales are prevented from communicating with Research.
+If this seems correct, then information barriers are working as expected.
+If something is not correct, proceed to the next step.

+4. Make sure your segments are defined correctly.
+To do this, run the `Get-OrganizationSegment` cmdlet, and review the list of results.

 ## Issue: The information barrier application process is taking too long